-Notes to Consolidated Financial Statements For the three and nine months ended September 30, 2014 and 2013 (Expressed in thousands of United States dollars unless otherwise indicated) (Unaudited)
+Notes to Consolidated Financial Statements For the years ended December 31, 2014 and 2013 (Expressed in thousands of United States dollars unless otherwise indicated)

 1) Incorporation and nature of business:

 Africa Oil Corp. (collectively with its subsidiaries, "AOC" or the "Company") was incorporated on March 29, 1993 under the laws of British Columbia and is an international oil and gas exploration company based in Canada with oil and gas interests in Kenya, Ethiopia, and Puntland (Somalia).
 The Company's registered address is Suite 2600, 1066 West Hastings Street Vancouver, BC, V6E 3X1.